Learn more on how Ipswich City Council is delivering the Resource Recovery Strategy on Shape Your Ipswich.

 - Disposing of glass correctly ensures that it can be recycled and reused over and over again – infinitely.

-Glass bottles and jars can either be dropped off at one of council's glass collection points (listed below) or disposed of in your yellow lid recycling bin at home.
+- Glass bottles and jars can either be dropped off at Riverview or Rosewood Recycling and Refuse centres or disposed of in your yellow lid recycling bin at home.

-Give bottles and jars a light clean if necessary and remove lids (plastic or metal lids can go in your yellow-top recycle bin) and any plastic/metal rings or tabs.
+- Give bottles and jars a light clean if necessary and remove lids (plastic or metal lids can also go in your yellow-lid recycle bin) and any plastic/metal rings or tabs.

 Recyclable vs. non-recyclable glass

 Not all types of glass are accepted for recycling.
-In order to keep recyclable glass pure, it’s important that you don’t mix non-recyclable and recyclable glass types at Council’s glass collection points:
+In order to keep recyclable glass pure, it’s important that you don’t mix non-recyclable and recyclable glass types:

 - Recyclable glass includes: clear and coloured glass bottles and jars of all sizes are recyclable – including beer, wine and soft-drink bottles, food and vitamin jars.